mvolkmann/blog/src/swift-ui.md

 because they describe what to render based on the current data, not when to render it.

-ViewModels binds views to models.
+ViewModels bind views to models.
+They create and hold model instances, typically in `private` properties.
-They reacts to changes in the Model and optionally transform data before publishing changes so that views can rebuild based on the changes.
+They react to model changes by optionally transforming model data and publishing changes so views that observe them can be rebuilt based on the changes.
 For example, a ViewModel could get the result of a SQL query from the Model and turn it into an array of objects that it publishes to Views.

+ViewModels must be implemented as classes rather than structs in order to conform to the `ObservableObject` protocol.

 Read-only data flows from the Model, through the ViewModel, and into the View.
 Views call ViewModel functions referred to as "intents"